 Breakdown In Communication

 In struggling relationships, the breakdown of communication is rooted in a deeper pattern of disconnection.
 A disconnection that blocks our core emotional needs from being known.
 The struggle is to understand what these emotional needs are, let alone struggling to know how to communicate them.
-It’s an scary vulnerable place to open the heart first to ourselves and then to our partners.
-Then to add to our fear is the messages throughout life saying it’s weak to need someone and to emotionally depend on others.
+It’s a scary and vulnerable place to open the heart first to our partners.
+Then to add to our fear the messages throughout life saying it’s weak to need someone, to show vulnerability and to emotionally depend on others.
 We fear we’ll only be let down, dismissed, and rejected.

 Rather than learn cognitive-behavioral skills of how to talk or listen, what distressed couples need most is a guide into their own heart and the heart of their partner.
-This is why emotionally focused therapy is so powerfully effective in transforming relationships into secure havens for true lasting emotional connection.
+This is why emotionally focused therapy is so powerfully effective in transforming relationships into secure havens for long lasting deeper connection.

-I have received training in Emotionally Focused Couples Therapy (EFT) with a goal to help couples grow closer by helping them understand their fight cycle—the emotions and wounds that keep them stuck and disconnected.
-I will help you and your partner make sense of the way you argue, unravel and foster a new way of relating, heal hurts and create a safe haven.
+All our counselors have received training in Emotionally Focused Couples Therapy (EFT) with a goal to help couples grow closer by helping them understand their fight cycle—the emotions and wounds that keep them stuck and disconnected.
+Your therapist will help you and your partner make sense of the way you argue, unravel and foster a new way of relating, heal hurts and create a safe haven.

-My goal for couples includes helping each partner become more aware of the emotions driving the negative cycle and to de-escalate the cycle so both feel safe to better communicate their needs.
-My couples counseling is never about identifying one partner or spouse as “the problem” or “broken.”
+Our goal for couples includes helping each partner become more aware of the emotions driving the negative cycle and to de-escalate the cycle so both feel safe to better communicate their needs.
+Couples counseling should never identify one partner or spouse as “the problem” or “the one that needs to be fixed.”
 Instead, the negative cycle of conflict is the problem to be addressed and changed.

 Emotionally Focused Couples Therapy